HenHus/Husmorph/README.md

 - **File:** DMG installer.
 - **Instructions:** Download the file, drag the application to your `Applications` folder, and launch `Husmorph` from there.

    > **Note:** To open the software for the first time, Mac-users may have to go to System settings -> Privacy & Security and press 'Open anyways'.
+If the computer needs you to verify even more things, approve it.
 I promise that the software is safe to use.

 **[Download here (v2.0 early release)](https://drive.google.com/file/d/1EeeiWF8GwBHTh2vyoDpooLWOXrgU_RS9/view?usp=sharing)**